Welcome to c-web-modules Documentation

 Modules

-Modules are dynamically loaded pieces of C code that define routes and WebSocket handlers.
-The most important part of the module is the module_t config.
+Modules are dynamically loaded pieces of C code that define HTTP routes and WebSocket handlers.
+The most important part of a module is the module_t config.

-For a module to be loaded into the server, the module needs to define a module_t struct with the name config.
-Preferbaly with the `export` macro.
-The module_t config struct defines the module name, author, routes, and WebSocket handlers.
-It also allows handlers to call when the module is loaded and unloaded.
+For a module to be loaded into the server, it must define a module_t struct named config (preferably with the `export` macro).
+The module_t config defines module metadata, routes, WebSocket handlers, and load/unload hooks.

 /* Module information */